 The Major Field Practicum, a six-hour community service requirement, allows students to gather workplace experience in a local business while helping their community.
 Each student is matched with a host organization of interest where he or she learns how the organization functions and gains practical insight into problem-solving and decision-making processes.

-Information technology management careers are varied, available in areas of commerce, industry, government and even non-profit organizations.
-Your role in information technology management is to plan, coordinate and direct computer-related activities such as analyzing networks, installing and upgrading computer hardware and software, setting and managing security policies, determining short and long-range IT goals and objectives as well as supervising a myriad of other information technology specialists.
+Information technology management careers are varied, available in areas of commerce, industry, government, and even nonprofit organizations.
+Your role in information technology management is to plan, coordinate, and direct computer-related activities such as analyzing networks, installing and upgrading computer hardware and software, setting and managing security policies, determining short and long-range IT goals and objectives, and supervising a myriad of other information technology specialists.

 Many companies now employ Chief Information Officers or Chief Technology Officers who are responsible for the overall technology strategy of the company.
 These positions demand individuals who are well versed in everything from data management to Internet threats to social media policies.
-Information technology management careers continue to grow due to the global sale of business 24x7x365.
+Information technology management careers continue to grow due to the global scale of business, 24 x 7 x 365.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including, entry-level education, overall working environment and employment prospects.
-According to the bureau, employment among information systems managers is projected to grow 18 percent through 2020, as companies continue to add personnel to attend to cyber threats and the government’s requirements regarding electronic medical records.
-Check the handbook on computer and information systems managers and similar jobs.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics, provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the Bureau, employment among information systems managers is projected to grow 18% through 2020 as companies continue to add personnel to attend to cyber threats and the government’s requirements regarding electronic medical records.

 Information technology management careers include such jobs as: